errplane/errplane-ruby/README.md

 Customizing How Exceptions Get Grouped and Sending Additional Data
 ------------------------------------------------------------------

 The Errplane API will automatically attempt to group exceptions and threshold alerts based on a SHA hash of the exception class name and the first line of the backtrace.
 This works for some cases, but may be too noisy for failures that occur in different spots in your application that mean the same thing.
 This gem includes functionality to define a hash yourself to modify how exception groupings are made.
-That can be done by modify `config/initializers/resque.rb`:
+That can be done by modifying `config/initializers/resque.rb`:

     require 'digest/sha1'